Ericsson/paf/README.md

 used by the service consumer and producer processes.
 This client library communicates with zero or more Pathfinder `pafd` servers.

-A solution that might come quickly to mind is to store services in database (either in a centralized or distributed form), providing functionality not unlike a LDAP server or the Domain Name System (DNS).
-Unlike such a solution, Pathfinder doesn’t keep the authoritative state in a database, but rather it is kept distributed among the shared library instances of the consumer and producer processes.
-The reason why this makes sense is that when a producer terminates, any service discovery state related to its services is no longer of use to anyone.
-The same goes for consumers and subscriptions.
+A service discovery implementation that might easily come to mind is to store services in a centralized or distributed database.
+Unlike such a design, Pathfinder doesn’t keep the authoritative state in a database in the traditional sense, but rather it's distributed among the `libpaf` instances of the consumer and producer processes.
+One reason to keep the authorative service state in or close to the producer process, and the subscription state in or close to the consumer process, is that in case that a client process terminates, its service discovery-related state is no longer of any use.

 A Pathfinder server is acting like domain-specific communication hub, keeping a copy of all known services and subscriptions.
 A server may